Naitronbot/SuperSell/README.md

     * **/supersell reload** Reloads the itemlist in the config

 ## Dependancies
+Must run on [PaperMc](https://papermc.io/), does not work on spigot or bukkit.
 Requires [Vault](https://www.spigotmc.org/resources/vault.34315/) and an economy plugin (such as [EssentialsX](https://essentialsx.net/downloads.html)).
 Install these in your server's plugin directory.
 These are needed at runtime, and are not needed for compiling SuperSell.

 ## Libraries Used
 Menus created with the minecraft [canvas](https://github.com/IPVP-MC/canvas) library.

 ## Compiling
 SuperSell is compiled using Maven.
-Simply run the command `mvn clean package install` in the project folder, and the usable jar file will be generated in the `target` folder as `SuperSell-0.0.1-SNAPSHOT.jar`.
+Simply run the command
+`mvn clean package install`
+in the project folder, and the usable jar file will be generated in the `target` folder as `SuperSell-0.0.1-SNAPSHOT.jar`.